 Abhijit Dasgupta is a fourth degree black belt and certified instructor in Kokikai Aikido, and a direct student of Sensei Maruyama, founder of Kokikai Aikido.
 He has been practicing aikido since 1994, starting when he was in graduate school at the University of Washington.
 He spent 6 years at Aikido Kokikai Seattle under Sensei Jonathan Bannister.
 Since then, Abhijit was a member of Ellicott City Aikido with Sensei Brian Kantsiper, then Aikido Kokikai of South New Jersey with Sensei Dennis Embert for three years before moving to Germantown, Maryland.
 He joined Aikido Kokikai of Frederick County, Maryland as Chief Instructor in 2010.
 He occasionally blogs about aikido and the martial arts.
 Professionally, Abhijit is a data science consultant for the National Institutes of Health and also works to build a startup healthcare-focused sensor company.

 Tom Wildsmith is a second degree black belt and certified instructor in Kokikai Aikido.
 Tom started his aikido practice here at Aikido Kokikai of Frederick County, Maryland under the instruction of Sensei Bob McCann.
 Tom led the practice for several years after Sensei McCann moved from the area.
 He co-instructs all classes and leads the administration of the club.
-Professionally, Tom is an actuarial scientist at a major insurance company and currently serves in a leadership role for one of the professional societies in actuarial science.
+Professionally, Tom is an actuarial scientist at a major insurance company.

-Abhijit and Tom regularly attend national camps and seminars with Sensei Maruyama and other senior instructors in Kokikai Aikido
+Abhijit, Tom and Michael regularly attend national camps and seminars with Sensei Maruyama and other senior instructors in Kokikai Aikido.